connexcs/docs/docs/changing-password.md

     * **New Password**: Enter the new password you want to use.
     * **Confirm New Password**: Enter the same password as the New Password.

+!!! failure "Cannot change my password"
+    If you do not enter identical values in the New Password and Confirm New Password text boxes, you cannot change your password.

+3. Click `Update`.
+4. ConnexCS Control Panel confirms that it has changed your password.

     ![alt text][change-your-password]

-    *  Click `Update`.

-4. ConnexCS Control Panel confirms that it has changed your password.

 !!! info "Password change confirmation email"
     You will also receive an email confirming that your password has changed.

-!!! failure "Cannot change my password"
-    If you do not enter identical values in the New Password and Confirm New Password text boxes, you cannot change your password.

 [change-your-password]: /misc/img/change-your-password.jpg "change-your-password"